qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 On the right beside the canvas you find two set of panels.
-The upper one holds the panels :guilabel:`Items` and :guilabel:`Command History` and the lower holds the panels :guilabel:`Composition`, :guilabel:`Item properties` and :guilabel:`Atlas generation`.
+The upper one holds the panels :guilabel:`Items` and :guilabel:`Undo History` and the lower holds the panels :guilabel:`Layout`, :guilabel:`Item properties` and :guilabel:`Atlas generation`.

 * The :guilabel:`Items` panel provides a list of all the print layout items added to the canvas.
-* The :guilabel:`Command history` panel displays a history of all changes applied to the layout.
+* The :guilabel:`Undo history` panel displays a history of all changes applied to the layout.
 With a mouse click, it is possible to undo and redo layout steps back and forth to a certain status.
-* The :guilabel:`Composition` panel allows you to set paper size, orientation, the page background, number of pages and print quality for the output file in dpi.
+* The :guilabel:`Layout` panel allows you to set paper size, orientation, the page background, number of pages and print quality for the output file in dpi.
   Furthermore, you can also activate the |checkbox| :guilabel:`Print as raster` checkbox.
 This means all items will be converted to raster before printing or